How to Make a Lovely Closed Terrarium In a Jar

 A successful terrarium lasts years

-Mason jar terrariums make great gifts for teachers, as house presents or to bring to a sick friend.
-They thrive on neglect so even a determined plant serial killer can keep one of these alive.
-These terrariums are inexpensive and depending on the plants, can last for years.
-It takes less than 30 minutes to make.
+Mason jar terrariums make great gifts for teachers, as housewarming gifts, or as a way to bring sunshine into the world of a friend.
+Depending on the plants, these terrariums are inexpensive and can last for years.
+They thrive on neglect, so even a determined serial plant killer can keep one of these alive.

-- Mason Jars (or any other jar with a screw on lid
+- Mason jar (or any other jar with a screw-on lid)

 - Small plants

 - Springtails or isopods (optional)